NU-iBLab/T-Nishiyama_Mpox-lesion-DRC/README.md

 # T-Nishiyama_Mpox-lesion-DRC
 This code is an analysis code for the paper "Modeling lesion transition dynamics to clinically characterize mpox patients in the Democratic Republic of the Congo"

+## Desciption
+Mathematical models describing the lesion and virus　dynamics are stored in monolix files.
+See (https://lixoft.com/products/monolix/) for parameter estimation.